-- 2 Click on the printer that you want to install. - 3 Select Novell iPrint Printer Installation Utility in the Launch Application dialog box, then click OK to proceed with the installation of the printer. - 4 (Optional) To avoid future prompts to launch the iPrint applications, select Remember my choice for iPrint links check box.
+- 3 Select Micro Focus iPrint Printer Installation Utility in the Launch Application dialog box, then click OK to proceed with the installation of the printer. - 4 (Optional) To avoid future prompts to launch the iPrint applications, select Remember my choice for iPrint links check box.